-Members of staff received training and support from the Talent Academy youth workers gained knowledge and skills through the Level 2 Award in Youth Work Principles professionals from across the Network are completing the CIPD, Level 3 Certificate in People Practice staff new to line management received people management training and mentoring experienced people managers received further targeted leadership support and 1:1 coaching masterclasses were delivered, attended by over 150 people, on topics such as GDPR, Mental Health First Aid, safer recruitment, amongst others

-"I can honestly say coaching is one of the best things I have done as a manager.
+82 Members of staff received training and support from the Talent Academy professionals from across the Network are completing the CIPD, Level 3 Certificate in People Practice staff new to line management received people management training and mentoring experienced people managers received further targeted leadership support and 1:1 coaching masterclasses were delivered, attended by over 150 people, on topics such as GDPR, Mental Health First Aid, safer recruitment, amongst others "I can honestly say coaching is one of the best things I have done as a manager.
 At the end of each coaching session, I have left feeling confident, focussed and empowered to deliver in my role."